Can You Pour Fabric Softener Directly On Clothes?

 Environmental Impact

-Properly diluting fabric softeners in the washing machine reduces the amount of these chemicals released into the environment.
+Using the washing machine dispenser for proper dilution significantly reduces the amount of these chemicals entering the environment with each load.

 Check Care Labels